arinze-edeh/cloud-infrastructure-devops-labs/devops/git-version-control/git-repository-forking-workflow/README.md

 The **Nautilus project team** onboarded a new developer, **Jon**, who requires access to a shared Git repository in order to contribute to an ongoing project.
 Jon does not own the source repository and must work from a personal fork to maintain proper change isolation and pull request workflows.

-**Business Impact:** Without a proper fork, Jon cannot submit isolated contributions, cannot open Pull Requests, and risks directly modifying a shared team repository — violating standard GitOps change-management practices.
+**Business Impact:** Without a proper fork, Jon cannot submit isolated contributions, cannot open Pull Requests, and risks directly modifying a shared team repository, violating standard GitOps change-management practices.

 **Resolution Required:** Fork the `sarah/story-blog` repository under Jon's Gitea account (`jon`) via the Gitea Web UI.